BaldoHado/csc365-fitness-tracker/docs/APISpec.md

 ```

 ### Get Workout Distribution - /analysis/{user_id}/distribution/ (POST)
-Analyzes the distribution of workouts for a user.
+This is a complex endpoint that analyzes the distribution of workouts for a user.
+It calculates and aggregates workout distribution percentages across muscle groups using SQL joins and other functions.
+It also handles edge cases where no data is there.

 Parameters:
 - user_id: str (path parameter)